arbakker/ngr-atom-test/README.md

 # ngr-atom-test

 This repository contains an example implementation of an INSPIRE Atom download service and the associated metadata, to test the OpenSearch implementation on NGR.
+Github pages is used to serve out this INSPIRE Atom download service (using the master branch).
 This repo contains:

 - [ATOM service feed](https://pdok.github.io/ngr-atom-test/index.xml)
 - [ATOM dataset feed](https://pdok.github.io/ngr-atom-test/hydrografie.xml)